APPLICATIONS FOR RAMP WILL OPEN AUGUST 14TH!

 Before starting the application process, please ensure you meet ALL of the following eligibility criteria:

-- A UCF faculty mentor has agreed to work with me if I am selected as a RAMP scholar (Note: the mentor must complete endorsement form by the application deadline as part of the application process)
+- Endorsement from a UCF faculty member to work with – A UCF faculty mentor has agreed to work with me if I am selected as a RAMP scholar (Note: the mentor must complete RAMP Endorsement Form by the application deadline as part of the application process)

-- I am a U.S. Citizen, permanent resident, or have a valid U.S. work permit
+- I am a U.S. Citizen or permanent resident

 - I have a minimum GPA of 3.0

-- I have at four semesters left before graduation (excluding summers) *
+- I have at 2 years left before graduation (excluding summers)

 - I will attend all activities and workshops designed for the RAMP program